vineet416/Python_Assignments/README.md

 # Python_Assignments
-I have completed this Assignments using Python in Jupyter Notebook.
+I have completed this Python Assignments using Jupyter Notebook.